 Dual Fuel Energy Management Program

-Dual Fuel is a energy management program available to members who choose to install heating systems with two different sources of energy (dual fuel).
-When a member enrolls in the program, they are eligible to receive a discounted electric rate - saving both the member money on their monthly bill and PEC money on our wholesale power costs.
+Dual Fuel is an energy management program available to members who choose to install heating systems with two different sources of energy such as propane or natural gas.
+When a member enrolls in the program, they are eligible to receive a discounted electric rate - saving both the member money on their bill and PEC money on our wholesale power costs.